ytmytm/beos-bsap/README.txt

 KEYBOARD SHORTCUTS
 There is only one invisible shortcut - ESC key will clear the edit line and move focus there.
 Otherwise the program should be quite comfortable controlled with keyboard only.

+SQL
+SQL engine (SQ2 - SqLite2) uses only bsapdict.sq2 data file, that you can freely modify with sqlite2 program and SQL language.
+Whole database schema consists of these two lines:
+CREATE TABLE dictionaries (id INTEGER, name TEXT, desc TEXT, PRIMARY KEY(id));
+CREATE TABLE words (id INTEGER, dictionary INTEGER, key TEXT, desc TEXT, PRIMARY KEY(id,dictionary,key));
+The 'dictionaries' table keeps track of all dictionaries available in database and "SQL data source" menu option uses it to allow you to choose two active dictionaries.
+The 'words' table has words definitions.
+For a given 'dictionary' value the pair id-key must be unique.
+The definitions must be encoded in UTF8.
+Program assumes that the dictionary with id==0 is always available.
+With large database file reading its index may take some time so on the webpage of BSAP I have put some source files that you can use with sqlite program and build your own bsapdict.sq2 from scratch with given set of dictionaries.

 KNOWN BUGS
 I guess that my default colour scheme is ugly and can be only changed :).
 I don't like some